Tier 2 (General) Work Visa UK, Application and Requirements

 The cooling off period does not apply in the case where the applicant is applying under the Tier 2 intercompany transfer route, where the gross annual salary stated on the applicant’s current certificate of sponsorship is £120,000 or higher or £155,300 if their certificate of sponsorship was assigned before 6 April 2017.

 The Home Office will have to be satisfied that this is a proper intercompany transfer situation where are two related companies.
 Companies can be related by way of shareholding for example where the foreign company is a parent owning all the shares in the UK subsidiary, or the majority of the shares that is to say at least 51% so that it has control.
 Companies can also be related by management control.
 Careful consideration must be given to these issues to ascertain whether there is in the first place it true intercompany scenario in order to process Tier 2 Visa.

 Established in 1985, Gulbenkian Andonian Solicitors has the reputation of being the best immigration law firm in London and one of the top immigration law firms in the UK.
 We have over 30 years of experience and are listed in the legal 500 Hall of Fame.
-We have a team of specialist lawyers and support staff of great ability and experience.
-To cater for our clients varied legal services needs we also offer them legal advice on other areas of law namely property, commercial, civil litigation, employment, intellectual property and wills and probate.
+Contact us to speak with our team of specialist lawyers and support staff.